-The first-time homebuyers’ tax credit was introduced by the Federal Government in the 2009 Federal Budget.
+The Federal Government introduced the first-time homebuyers’ tax credit in the 2009 Federal Budget.

 Budget 2022 Update: The recently announced federal budget proposes to increase this tax credit.
-The First-Time Home Buyers’ Tax Credit is being doubled from $5,000 to $10,000.
-This increase means first-time home buyers now get up to $1,500 back at tax time (a $750 increase), and it applies to homes purchased on or after January 1, 2022
+The First-Time Home Buyers’ Tax Credit has been doubled from $5,000 to $10,000.
+This increase means first-time home buyers now get up to $1,500 back at tax time (a $750 increase), and it applies to homes purchased on or after January 1, 2022.

 How Much Is The Home Buyers’ Tax Credit?